dkapesa/AI-Verification-Copilot/README.md

 - AI review execution
 - latest persisted AI review retrieval
 - audit timeline rendering
-- human override placeholder workflow
+- persisted human override workflow with latest override reload

 The evaluation harness runs as a separate backend-side Python workflow.
 It does not depend on the live frontend or a live OpenAI call during tests.
 It uses synthetic cases and deterministic policy logic so experiments can be reproduced locally.